If you haven’t had a great experience with budgeting or are ready to give budgeting a shot, you’ll want to have a look at the 30-30-30-10 budget rule.

 Then total up your household income for that time period – you’ll want to be sure to use your net income when creating your budget.

-This quick calculation will help you determine the amounts that will go in each bucket:
+This quick calculation will help you determine the amounts that will go into each bucket:

 TOTAL INCOME x PERCENT (as a decimal) = BUDGET AMOUNT